 View the archive of previous seminars run for the previous 2 years.

 Professor Richard Bolden (University of the West of England)

-Week 4 - Thursday 13 February 2014
+Week 1 - Thursday 16 October 2014

 What is Academic Leadership?
 Reflections on identity, influence and change in UK higher education